TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 You have successfully opted out of online behavioral advertising.
 The opt-out will take effect upon your next visit using the same device to Bank of America Sites.

-Here's what you need to know (and do) to stay as safe as possible
+Here's what you need to know (and do) to stay as safe as possibleRead about trending scams

 **Your privacy and security is our top priority!
 Here are the ways we protect you:**